Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Statement of the problem and matrix reduction

 \subsection{Matrix reduction}

 When the input measures are centred Gaussian, the set of admissible couplings $\Pi(\mu,\nu)$ can be reduced to a set of admissible cross-covariance matrices.
-Specifically, for $A$ and $B$ two full rank covariance matrices on $\mathbb{R}^d$, we introduce the convex constraint set
+Specifically, for $A$ and $B$ two full-rank covariance matrices on $\mathbb{R}^d$, we introduce the convex constraint set

 \begin{lem} Set $\mu=N_d(A)$ and $\nu = N_d(B)$ two centered Gaussian measures with covariance matrices denoted by $A$ and $B$.
 The optimal transport problem between $\mu$ and $\nu$ reduces to minimizing a scalar product.
 Indeed, the equality